-- 5. Install the spark arrester assembly and secure with the three cap screws.
-Tighten to 60 in.-lb. - 6.
+- Install the spark arrester assembly and secure with the three cap screws.
+Tighten to 60 in.-lb. - 7.
+Install the heat shield and tighten the fasteners to 72 in.-lb. - 8.
 Install the muffler and secure it to the exhaust pipe with the two springs.